 How to Design a Study Schedule that Works for You

 Are you a procrastinator who puts off homework for as long as possible then rushes to get things finished?
 Do you find yourself cramming for exams at the last minute, causing you to feel anxious and overwhelmed when you should be calm and focused?
+The solution to your problem may be to design a study schedule.
+Also do not hesitate to advise and reinforce your learning with a home tutor

 The best way to overcome these problems is to design a study schedule that suits your needs, helping you feel confident and in control of your work.